pinarkizilarslan/Maze-Game/README.md

 # Maze-Game

 The user chooses the size of the maze.
-Randomly placed in the maze of road, wall, monster, and gold.
+Randomly placed in the maze of road, wall, monster, gold.
 And their quantities are also random.
 The number of golds we collect during the game is shown to us when we reach the exit.
 The path we use during the game is saved in a .txt file.

 #### Rules: